lotaris/Lotaris-for-Windows-Store-Apps/README.md

 ## Purchasing an In-App Offer
 If you want to support In-App Offers in your application, you can retrieve the catalogue of the offers using method `CurrentApp.LoadListingInformationAsync()`.

 Purchasing an In-App Offer is as simple as purchasing application license.
-Simply call the `CurrentApp.RequestProductPurchaseAsync(string OfferToken, bool includeReceipt = false)` method to start the conversation and check the product license using the `CurrentApp.LicenseInformation.ProductLicenses[String OfferToken]` method.
+Simply call the `CurrentApp.RequestProductPurchaseAsync(string OfferToken, bool includeReceipt = false)` method to start the conversation and check the product license using the CurrentApp.LicenseInformation.ProductLicenses[String OfferToken].IsActive property.
+Please note that before trying to access the "OfferToken" key in the "ProductLicenses" dictionary, it's worth checking if it contains it or not.

 **Sample code**
 ```C#